aaronp18/tbm_navigation_web/README.md

 - [ ] Perhaps make all sliders synced up?
 (If refresh page, will want to keep current?)
 - [X] Connect up angle readouts to ROS
 - [ ] Allow only one target / updates with new target?
-- [ ] Have param for max pitch and yaw
+- [X] Have param for max pitch and yaw
 - [X] Add infrastructure for listeners
+- [X] ROs paramaters with min max
+- [ ] Change everything to just publish to ros topic
+- [ ] Fix enable button